jiaxx/jiaxx.github.io/join.md

 <p><h3>Research technician for experiments</h3>
 	We are looking for experienced and responsible individuals to work as research technician with a focus on electrophysiological experiments.
 Responsibilities include mouse handling, surgery, histology and other experiment related tasks.
 Prior experience is desireable.

+<p><h3>Prospective graduate students</h3>
+	Students who are interested in joining the lab as Ph.D candidates should apply to the CLS or PTN graduate programs.